Director/Information Literacy Coordinator

 Whenever possible, requested articles may be delivered via email; please see the ILL form or Chloe Santangelo (firstname.lastname@example.org), ILL librarian, for more information.
 In all other cases, you may pick up your material at the reference desk any time that the Library is open.
 Items for faculty can be delivered to a campus mailbox.
 You will be contacted by telephone and/or email when your material is available.

 HOW LONG CAN I KEEP ILL MATERIAL?

 PDF versions of articles are yours to keep.
 Keep in mind that PDFs will expire in your ILL account after 30 days, please save PDF versions of articles in a personal folder in order to keep a permanent version.
 Books borrowed through ILL may be checked out, with the due date depending on the lending library's policy.
-Books must be returned to the Information Desk on or before the due date.
+Books must be returned to the Reference Desk on or before the due date.
 The fine for late books is $1.00 per day.
 If you need a renewal, please ask before the due date.
 Some libraries may not allow renewals, so plan your research accordingly.

 BOOK REVIEWS AS ILL REQUESTS